-Starting from Oracle Database 11g Release 1 (11.1), there is a new interface java.sql.NClob.
-The Oracle drivers implement the oracle.sql.NCLOB interface in both ojdbc5.jar and ojdbc6.jar.
-In ojdbc6.jar, it is declared to implement java.sql.NClob, whereas in ojdbc5.jar, it only extends the oracle.sql.CLOB interface.
+Oracle Database 11g Release 1 introduced the java.sql.NClob interface.
+The Oracle drivers implement the oracle.sql.NCLOB and java.sql.NCLOB interface in both ojdbc6.jar and ojdbc7.jar.

 The Oracle drivers implement the new factory methods, createBlob, createClob, and createNClob in the java.sql.Connection interface to create temporary LOBs.